Volunteers are not paid.

 Join our Bereavement team Become a Caregiver Offer your catering services

-Support our charity shops Make a donation Donate your services
+Volunteer, make new friends Make a donation Donate your services

 Add a bequest to your will Create crafts for our shops Support Hospice functions

-SCHOOL PARTICIPATION In the times in which we live many of your pupils may have encountered or had to deal with the death of a family member or friend.
+In the times in which we live many of your pupils may have encountered or had to deal with the death of a family member or friend.

 It is sometimes difficult to talk of death or dying and may be especially so when children or youth are involved.